10 Ways to Definitively Secure Your Online Business This Year

 7. Monitor Your Networks

 Antivirus and malware protection are fine, but they often detect threats after an attempt.
-You also need to make sure that your system is monitored around the clock, in real time.
-There are a number of intrusion detection applications available for enterprises that perform this function and send email or text alerts.
+You also need to make sure that your system is monitored around the clock, in real-time.
+There are a number of intrusion detection applications available for enterprises that perform this function and send an email or text alerts.
 Many hosting services also offer system monitoring as an added feature.

 8. Choose Hosting That Includes Security Features

 You’re doing your part to protect your interests.
 Make sure that any outside service providers are doing theirs.
 Avoid cheap or free hosting, which often comes with hidden costs and risks.
 Before signing any contracts with a hosting company:

 - Ask them about data collection, storage, and sharing policies

 - Get any data retention promises or downtime guarantees in writing as part of your service level agreement (SLA)